 A well-loved French cycling path that stretches from Lake Geneva to the Mediterranean beaches, it changes dramatically by region.
 The full 815km route is quite an undertaking even for experienced cyclists, so pick a section that appeals to you.
 One section leads from the Rhône-Alpes to Avignon in the colourful region of Provence, where several of our Provence cycling holidays begin.
 The city of medieval popes, Avignon’s turreted popes’ palace and city hall are linked by cobbled streets lined with colourful window boxes.
 Follow the wide, winding river through orchards and past fragrant lavender fields that bloom between June and August.
 This incredibly scenic path is one of the best cycle routes in France.

-The southern reaches of La Via Rhône take you through the Camargue National Park to delightful port towns with wide beaches.
+The La Via Rhône takes you through the Camargue National Park to delightful port towns with wide beaches.
 Renowned for beautiful Camargue horses, the national park is a wildlife haven.
 Lagoons and waterways are teeming with birdlife like wild flamingos, and there are extensive rice fields and salt pans to explore too.

 Burgundy is renowned for its wine of course, but also offer some of the best French cycling routes.
 There’s 1,700km of cycle routes that are hilly without being mountainous and extremely picturesque.
 There are plenty of stops for photos – or breathers – when cycling through France as the area is packed with pretty villages and castles nestled amongst vineyards.
 Don’t miss the multi-coloured roofs of Château de la Rochepot and Château de Savigny-les-Beaune, which houses an impressive collection of vintage vehicles and planes.